Click the green "Start" button for MCQ.

 Structure:

-- Primary Structure: The primary structure of a protein pertains to the sequential arrangement of amino acids in the polypeptide chain.
+- Primary Structure refers to the specific sequence of amino acids in a protein's polypeptide chain.
 It is determined by the DNA sequence in the gene encoding the protein.

 - Secondary Structure: Secondary structure refers to local folding patterns within the protein chain, such as alpha helices and beta sheets.
 These structures are stabilized by hydrogen bonding between the peptide bonds.

-- Tertiary Structure: Tertiary structure refers to the overall three-dimensional arrangement of the protein.
+- Tertiary Structure refers to the complete three-dimensional folding pattern of a protein, determining its overall shape and function.
 It results from interactions between amino acid side chains (R-groups) and the surrounding environment.

 - Quaternary Structure: Some proteins consist of multiple polypeptide chains, and their arrangement forms the quaternary structure.